CS3219-AY2324S1/ay2324s1-course-assessment-g20/backend/README.md

 1. To rollback a knex migration, run `yarn knex {microservice_name} migrate:rollback`.

 ## Matching service
-1. Install and run zookeper, kafka and redis if you have not done so
+1. Install redis if you have not done so
 1. Set env variables:
   - MATCHING_SERVICE_HOST=0.0.0.0
   - MATCHING_SERVICE_PORT=4004
   - MATCHING_SERVICE_CONNECTION_TTL=30000
-  - KAFKA_PORT=9092
+  - REDIS_PORT=6379
-1. To enable kafka to work correctly (all gateways consume same message from matching service), ensure that consumer group ids in each gateway instance is unique from each other.
-Right now, consumer group id is set to gateway port number.
+  - REDIS_HOST=localhost
 ## Making Commits
 1. Run `yarn lint` and `yarn format` in the `backend` directory to lint and format the backend codebase.